soster/htadmin/README.md

 HTAdmin
 =======

-HTAdmin is a simple .htaccess and .htpasswd editor implemented in PHP with a nice frontend (based on bootstrap).
-It's intended to secure a folder of plain html files with multiple users.
+HTAdmin is a simple htpasswd editor implemented in PHP with a nice frontend (based on bootstrap).
+It's intended to update and maintain users and password hashes in a .htpasswd file.
 The admin has to create a user, but every user can change his password by himself using a self service area.
 It is also possible to send a password reset mail.
 You can use the .htpasswd with nginx and Apache, in the example we use nginx.

 It comes with a preconfigured docker-compose.yml, so you don't have to install a LAMP stack locally for testing but can use docker instead.